Have you ever wondered how much life insurance costs?

 Types of life insurance policy

+Life insurance policies are either term life insurance or permanent.
 Term life insurance offers coverage for a specified period.
-In contrast, a permanent life insurance policy covers you for life.
+In contrast, a permanent life insurance plan covers you for life.
 Many permanent life policies also include a savings component, called cash value.

-Premiums for a permanent life policy can cost several times more than that of a comparable term life insurance policy.
-This is why it's important to explore all the choices available to you, including mortgage insurance options and consulting with professional advisors to understand the best answer for your needs.
+However, lifelong protection and the cash value component comes at a price.
+Premiums for a permanent life policy can cost several times more than that of a comparable term life insurance plan.
+This is why it's important to explore all the choices available to you, including mortgage insurance options and consulting with a licensed advisor to understand the best policy for your needs.

 Policy term